kevinzhuang01/srp_2025/_profiles/banooqabanday.md

   on a decision-support framework that combines causal inference and generative modeling to provide actionable insights for HPC system management.
 topical_areas: Artificial Intelligence and Intelligent Systems; Computer Science
+motivation: "High-performance computing (HPC) systems generate vast amounts of trace and performance data that capture the intricate interactions between hardware, software, and workloads.
+Yet, despite their richness, these datasets remain understudied in terms of structure.
+These datasets represent complex, interdependent systems where standard statistical or predictive methods often mask the true drivers of performance.
+  At the same time, causal modeling remains underutilized in HPC, even though it offers the tools to disentangle dependencies, identify key bottlenecks, and ask meaningful â\x80\x9Cwhat-ifâ\x80\x9D questions.
+This gap between the complexity of HPC data and the limited application of causal approaches strongly motivates my research.
+  By integrating causal modeling with generative methods, I aim to better understand these systems, uncover actionable insights, and ultimately improve performance prediction, scheduling, and energy efficiency in large-scale computing environments."
 ---

 ## Academic Interests